-Another area of focus is functional stimuli-responsive polymers.
-We seek to develop smart functions of stimuli-responsive polymers by combining physical-chemical phenomena, unique properties of the polymers, interesting reactions, and design.
-The fields of application include drug delivery, micro-actuation, soft robotics, treatment, separation, and many others.
+Another area of focus is functional stimuli-responsive polymers for developing “intelligent” chemical systems.
+We seek to develop the smart functions of stimuli-responsive polymers by combining the unique material properties of the polymers, interesting reactions, and design.
+The fields of application include drug delivery, soft robotics, treatment, separation, and many others.
 Besides these two areas, our research group is also involved in many other areas of research, including electrochemistry, self-assembly, 3D printing, reaction diffusion, fluid mechanics, and others.
 The scope of the projects can range from fundamentals, applications, to commercialization of products.

-The ideal candidate is preferably a chemist, material scientist, engineer (e.g., chemical, mechanical, etc), or a researcher in a related field.
-The candidate should have a relevant Ph.D. degree.
-The candidate must have good hands-on skills in experimental work, is independent in research, and has good problem-solving skills.
-We are happy to work with interested candidates who may have different research backgrounds.
+Because of our highly interdisciplinary approach, we are happy to work with candidates who may have different research backgrounds from our group.
+The candidate may be a chemist, material scientist, engineer (e.g., chemical, mechanical, etc), or any general background.
+The candidate should have a Ph.D. degree as a Research Fellow.
+The candidate must have good hands-on skills in experimental work, is independent in experimental research, and has good problem-solving skills.

 If interested, please contact Dr. Soh at the following email address: